proxmox/proxmox-backup/docs/package-repositories.rst

 Debian Package Repositories
 ---------------------------

-All Debian based systems use APT_ as package management tool.
-The list of repositories is defined in ``/etc/apt/sources.list`` and ``.list`` files found in the ``/etc/apt/sources.d/`` directory.
+All Debian based systems use APT_ as a package management tool.
+The lists of repositories are defined in ``/etc/apt/sources.list`` and the ``.list`` files found in the ``/etc/apt/sources.d/`` directory.
 Updates can be installed directly with the ``apt`` command line tool, or via the GUI.